JayanthyChengan/IQSS-dataverse/doc/sphinx-guides/source/api/native-api.rst

 Adding File Metadata
 ~~~~~~~~~~~~~~~~~~~~

-This API call requires a ``jsonString`` expressing the metadata of multiple files and ``PERSISTENT_ID`` is the persistent id (DOI or Handle) of the dataset
-It adds file metadata to the database table where the file already exists in the storage.
+This API call requires a ``jsonString`` expressing the metadata of multiple files.
+It adds file metadata to the database table where the file already copied to the storage.

 The jsonData object includes values for: